martingrzzler/insight-day/api/ruby/doc/tracking-app.md

 ### Bonus
 Implement which and as many of the bonus points you feel comfortable with.
 - Extend/Replace the functionality with an url-shortener service
-- Store the data asynchronous and redirect immediately
+- Security and Data Privacy: Implement rate limiting, ensure user data is anonymized as required, and comply with data privacy regulations
-- Create a dashboard with insights/statistics per URL
+- Provide a docker compose file for your implementation
-- Deploy your App to Heroku and share the link with us
+- Deploy your App and share the link with us